top of page

 ABOUT

-Simon's strong background in classical music has helped him learn the intricacies and delicacies of writing for a large ensemble, and by playing almost every common instrument, he also writes considerately and idiomatically for smaller groups, taking the standard of players into account.
-His excellent knowledge of music theory means his parts are legible and playable.
+Simon's strong background in classical music has equipped him with a deep understanding of the intricacies of writing for a large ensemble, and his enthusiasm for swing-era big band and folk-pop music have given him the perfect springboard for completing commercial projects successfully.
+By playing almost every common instrument he also writes considerately and idiomatically for smaller groups.
+His excellent knowledge of music theory means his parts are legible and immediately playable.
 His speedy use of all common computer music engraving programs ensures on-time delivery, and his keen eye for detail ensures accuracy and legibility.

 bottom of page